bids-standard/bids-specification/src/schema/README.md

         - PossibleValue2
 ```

-The result of including `$ref` makes the `ExampleField` above equivalent to the following format:
+The result of including `_ref` makes the `ExampleField` above equivalent to the following format:
 ```yaml
 ExampleField:
     name: ExampleField